Converting a Sole Proprietorship to a Private Limited Company

 For LLPs, you enjoy a separate legal identity and its ensuing benefits, however, there are still other disincentives:

-Rikvin is able to assist you with the conversion of the sole proprietorship into a Private Limited company, namely in the following manner:
+Rikvin can assist you with the conversion of the sole proprietorship into a Private Limited company, namely in the following manner:

 - First, you will have to incorporate a new Private Limited company, indicating that the company is to take over the business of the sole proprietorship/LLP, as well as the effective transition date.